Kippot-Shopp/Kippot-Shopp.github.io/index.md

   <hr>
 <h3>Helping the community - every Kippah bought goes to the community</h3>
-With your purchase, you will not only be supporting the Nabugoye Hill community, but you will be buying a <i>piece of the Abayudaya culture.</i>
+With your purchase, you will not only be supporting the Conservative Nabugoye Hill community, but you will be buying a <i>piece of the Abayudaya culture.</i>
   <hr><!--
 <img class="img1" width="384" height="512" alt="image" src="https://github.com/user-attachments/assets/88b9278d-25aa-4625-871b-5f9b7a1a7bb3" />
 -->